The short version

 How can we as humans foster Earth’s evolution intentionally and in alignment with our highest selves?

-Where environmentalism casts humans as the enemy, Living Earth asks us to see humans as a beautiful part of our planet’s growth.
-Indeed, humanity is at the very forefront of life’s evolution on Earth.
+Where environmentalism casts humans as the enemy, Living Earth asks us to see humans as a beautiful part of our planet, perhaps even the leading edge of it’s evolution.
 Humanity holds the most capacity for intelligence, creativity, self-reflection, and love of any creature to ever exist on Earth.
+It has the most potential to nurture and support Earth’s well-being.

-Of course, humanity is the single biggest threat to Earth’s well-being as well.
+Of course, humanity is also the single biggest threat to Earth’s well-being as well.
+It more than any other species has the potential to to bring the Earth system dramatically out of balance.
 That can’t be denied or understated.

 But humanity has also itself created the values of peace, equity, and justice.
 Humanity has brought great beauty to Earth and can continue to do so.